flatpickles/sketchbook/docs/necessities.md

 The `update` function in your `Project` subclass is called continuously in a `requestAnimationFrame` loop, but you don't have to implement your drawing code there!
 If your project isn't meant to render in real time, you could implement a custom drawing method that is called directly from `init`, `paramsChanged`, and `resized`.
 This is a great choice if your rendering code takes longer than a frame to execute, and your project isn't intended to render dynamic content.

+You can also enable `staticMode` in your [project config](project-config.md), which is effectively a shortcut to the technique described above.
+With `staticMode` enabled, you can implement your drawing code in `update`, and expect that it will only be called after your project's other lifecycle methods.

 ## Exporting photos & videos

 Sketchbook doesn't yet provide native support for photo and video export.
 If you're starting a project that you'd like to save photo or video content from, you could consider using a framework within Sketchbook that supports artwork export; [`canvas-sketch`](https://github.com/mattdesl/canvas-sketch/blob/master/docs/exporting-artwork.md) is one great option.